 - Related Entries

-In 1979 Williams (by now remarried, to Patricia Skinner) was elected Provost of King's College, Cambridge, staying there until 1987, when he left Britain for Berkeley in protest at the impact of the Thatcher government's policies on British universities.
+Williams worked in Britain until 1987, when he left for Berkeley in protest at the impact of the Thatcher government’s policies on British universities.
 These policies had not stopped him from publishing, in 1985, the book that offers the most unified and sustained presentation of what Williams had to say about ethics and human life: Ethics and the Limits of Philosophy.
-On his return to Britain in 1990 (incidentally the year of Mrs Thatcher's resignation) he succeeded his old tutor Richard Hare as White's Professor of Moral Philosophy at Oxford.
-While in the Oxford chair he produced Shame and Necessity (1993), a major study of Greek ethics which aims to distinguish what we think about ethics “from what we think that we think” (1993: 91): Williams' thesis is that our deepest convictions are often more like classical Greek ethical thought, and less like the post-Enlightenment “morality system”, as Williams came to call it, than most of us have yet realised.
-(More about the morality system in section 2.)
+On his return to Britain in 1990 (incidentally the year of Mrs. Thatcher’s resignation) he succeeded his old tutor Richard Hare as White’s Professor of Moral Philosophy at Oxford.
+While in the Oxford chair he produced Shame and Necessity (1993), a major study of Greek ethics which aims to distinguish what we think about ethics “from what we think that we think” (1993: 91): Williams’ thesis is that our deepest convictions are often more like classical Greek ethical thought, and less like the post-Enlightenment “morality system”, as Williams came to call it, than most of us have yet realised.
+(More about the morality system in sections 2 and 3.)

-Some of Williams' critics have complained that his work is largely “destructive” or “negative”.
-Part of Williams' reply is that his nuanced and particularistic approach to ethics—via the detail of ethical questions—is negative only from the point of view of those espousing a version of the morality system.
-The assumption that, if there is to be serious ethical thought, then it must inevitably take the form of moral theory, and that any other approach could not be more than “negative”, is itself part of the mindset that he is attacking.
+Some of Williams’ critics have complained that his work is largely “destructive” or “negative”.
+Part of Williams’ reply is that his nuanced and particularistic approach to ethics—via the detail of ethical questions—is negative only from the point of view of those operating under a completely undefended assumption.
+This is the assumption that, if there is to be serious ethical thought, then it must inevitably take the form of moral theory.
+The impression that any other approach could not be more than “negative” is itself part of the mindset that he is attacking.

-Since one of Williams' main objectives is to demonstrate the frivolity and/ or stupidity of too much contemporary moral theory, it is natural to structure our more detailed examination of his contributions to philosophy by beginning with its critical side.
-The first two of the three themes from Williams that I pick for closer attention are both campaigns of argument against positions: respectively, against the “morality system” (section 2), and against utilitarianism (section 3).
+Since one of Williams’ main objectives is to demonstrate the frivolity and/ or stupidity of too much contemporary moral theory, it is natural to structure our more detailed examination of his contributions to philosophy by beginning with its critical side.
+The first two of the three themes from Williams that we pick for closer attention are both campaigns of argument against positions: respectively, against the “morality system” (sections 2 and 3), and against utilitarianism (section 4).
 The aptness of this arrangement comes out in the fact that, as we shall see, most of the constructive positions that Williams adopts can be seen as the “morals” of these essentially destructive stories.
-Even what I take to be Williams' single most important positive thesis, a view about the nature of motivation and reasons for action which (as I shall try to show) underlies almost everything else he says, emerges from his critique of other people's views about reasons for action; more about that, his famous “internal reasons” argument, in section 4.
+Even what we take to be Williams’ single most important positive thesis, a view about the nature of motivation and reasons for action, emerges from his critique of other people’s views about reasons for action; more about that, his famous “internal reasons” argument, in section 5.

-It might be said that this charge is no longer as fair now as it was in 1972.
+Certainly, this charge is no longer as fair now as it was in 1972.
 Today there is an entire discipline called “applied” or “practical” ethics, not to mention sub-disciplines called environmental, business, sport, media, healthcare, and medical ethics, to the extent that hardly any moral issues are not discussed by philosophers nowadays.
 However, while some or even many philosophers today do applied ethics by applying some general, abstract theory, a problem with many of them, as Williams pointed out in an interview in 1983, is that those who proceed in this way often seem to lose any real interest in the perspectives of the human beings who must actually live with a moral problem:

 I do think it is perfectly proper for some philosophers all of the time and for other philosophers some of the time to be engaged in technical issues, without having to worry all the time whether their work is going to revolutionise our view of the employment situation, or something of that kind.
 Indeed, without criticising any particular thinkers or publicists, a problem with “applied ethics” is that some people have a bit of ready-made philosophical theory, and they whiz in, a bit like hospital auxiliary personnel who aren’t actually doctors.
 That kind of applied philosophy isn’t even half-interesting…